parallelinnovation/RoamWear/README.md

 ## Device Specifications

 The [Vuzix Blade](https://www.vuzix.com/products/blade-smart-glasses-upgraded) will be used as the platform for the first version.
 It has a display resolution of 480x480 and runs on an ARM Cortex-A53 processor.
+The OS is a slightly modified Android Lolipop v5.1.

 ## Proposed Design